zhiburt/tabled/README.md

 ### Width

-Using the following structures you can configure a width of a table and a single cell.
+Using the following structures you can configure the width of a table and a single cell.

 BEWARE that `Width` controls only content, so it can't make things smaller then a certain minimum.
 BEWARE that it DOES NOT consider `Padding` when adjusting the width.

 The functions preserves `ansi` color sequences (when `ansi` feature is on).

-Bellow is an example of setting an exact table width.
+Below is an example of setting an exact table width.

 ```rust
 use tabled::{